mamouzgar/Meelad/README.md

 # Meelad
 Meelad's personal respository

-A random selection of codes i've written
+A random selection of script (some incomplete) i've written.